purepisces/Wenqing-Machine_Learning_Blog/Deep-Learning-Concepts/Basic-Neural-Network-Concepts/Loss-Functions/Cross_Entropy_Loss.md

 # Cross-Entropy Loss

 Cross-entropy loss is one of the most commonly used loss function for probability-based classification problems.
+It is used to quantify the error or difference between the true distribution and a predicted distribution, which is crucial for training models in machine learning.

 ## Cross-Entropy Loss Forward Equation